-NAS speeds are not as fast as block-based SAN, though if high-speed LANs are utilized, they can beat most latency and performance issues.
-NAS storage can give you terabytes (TB) of storage space which can be easily accessible on standard Ethernet connection.
-Typical usage of NAS is data storage, backup, and file sharing.
+NAS speeds are not as fast as block-based SAN, but if high-speed LANs are utilized, they can overcome most latency and performance issues.
+Using NAS as your storage resource can give you terabytes (TB) of storage space which can be easily accessible using a standard Ethernet connection.
+Typical reasons a business would use NAS is for data storage, backup, and file sharing.

 Storage Area Network (SAN)

 SANs are the most commonly used shared storage solution by most big enterprises who need file storage and sharing capabilities.
 Unlike a NAS system, which utilizes a single storage device, SAN networks consist of interconnected storage devices, switches, and hosts.
 This creates a shared pool of storage space that can be accessed by multiple servers or computers.
 These servers connect to the SAN fabric using host bus adapters (HBAs), which are circuit boards or integrated circuit adapters.

 The most important aspect of SAN storage is that the servers identify the SAN as direct attached storage and as a result, multiple network devices can share the storage pool.

 They are LAN independent, so there is less pressure on the local network by offloading data directly from attached servers.
 SANs general use cases are data mirroring and high-speed server transactions.